Laser-induced spectral diffusion of T centers in silicon nanophotonic devices

-This laser-induced spectral diffusion could be due to either the ionization of TC2 itself (ii in Fig.~\ref{fig1}c) or the reconfiguration of nearby charges (iii and iv in Fig.~\ref{fig1}c).
+This laser-induced spectral diffusion could be due to the local charge environment change from either resonant effects such as the ionization of TC2 itself (ii in Fig.~\ref{fig1}c) or the reconfiguration of nearby charge traps (iii and iv in Fig.~\ref{fig1}c).
 To distinguish these two effects, we repeat the measurements with off-resonant perturb pulses.
 We choose the perturb pulse frequency to be either -5.1~GHz or 5.95~GHz detuned from TC2 center frequency $\omega_T$.
 These detunings are large enough to avoid the excitation of TC2 (illustrated in Fig.~\ref{fig4}d), especially after its frequency is heralded by the check pulse.
 On the other hand, these detunings are small compared to the cavity linewidth of 17.9~GHz, enabling effective coupling of photons into the cavity.
 Similar to the previous section, we use the peak counts per pulse (c.p.p.) as a measure of the height of the line shape, which is inversely proportional to the linewidth.
 The resonant c.p.p. extracted directly from Fig.~\ref{fig4}c is used as a reference.
-The perturbation with different detunings follow the same trend as the resonant perturbation (Fig.~\ref{fig4}d), indicating the resonant ionization effect of the T center is not the source for laser-induced spectral diffusion for T centers.
+The perturbation with different detunings follow the same trend as the resonant perturbation (Fig.~\ref{fig4}d), indicating the resonant effects including the T center ionization is not the major source for laser-induced spectral diffusion for T centers.

 {}\textbf{Conclusion and discussion.} Our spectral hole burning and check-probe spectroscopy results reveal possible origins and the relevant timescales of T center linewidth broadening in nanophotonic devices.
 The observations suggest that at short timescales below hundreds of nanoseconds, homogeneous linewidth does not increase with optical lifetime in current experiments.
 Without a laser perturbation, the T center in the dark can preserve its frequency for at least 3~ms. Laser perturbation, even with frequencies below the silicon bandgap, plays a major role in introducing spectral broadening.
 The broadband nature of the effect suggests that broadening is due to the reconfiguration of nearby charge environment instead of the ionization of the T center itself.